martamottini/UCIHARProject/README.md

 6. It assigns descriptive activity names to the activities in the data frame (identified so far with an ID).

 7. It renames the columns with descriptive names for the listed variables.
+This completes the first data set required to fulfill the project's instructions.
+It is the data frame "data2".

 8. It calculates the average of each variable of interest (first 66 colums) from the data set, grouping them by activity and subject (6 activites for the 30 subjects).
-It's a very simple approach that uses "aggregate", an alternative approach (using "split" and "sapply") is also added but as comment.
+It's a very simple approach that uses "aggregate", an alternative approach (using "split" and "sapply") is also added but commentented.
 In the former case the code generates a data frame of 180 observations of 66 variables but the Activity and the Subject_Id are also included as columns (180x68 total), while in the latter approach, Activity and Subject_ID are combined together as row labels.
 Depending on one's need for the structure of the tidy data set, one can choose the first or the second approach.

-The final tidy data set has been written into a txt file with the following command:
+The final tidy data set (the data frame "tidydata") can be written into a txt file with the following command:

 write.table(tidydata,file="tidydataset.txt",row.names=FALSE)